gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 I describe [Some Technical Information](https://github.com/gbvbahia01/Spring-Batch-Threads-Monitor#some-technical-information) about deal with pods concurrency by the end of this file.

 ### TEST Environment
 After all implementation is time to test.
-I pushed up my project in TEST environment and start to send requests.
+I pushed up my project to TEST environment and start to send requests.
 Testing multiples scenarios, with 1, 2 and 3 pods.
 In all cases we did NOT have any problem.
 The goal of 200 information per minute was achieved easily.